What Causes Sweaty Feet? 9 Sweaty Feet Treatments to Try

 What Causes Sweaty Feet?

-Occasional sweaty feet can be caused by a number of things, including physical exertion, higher temperatures, shoes that are too tight or shoes that don’t “breathe.”
+Occasional sweaty feet can be caused by several things, including physical exertion, higher temperatures, shoes that are too tight, or shoes that don’t “breathe.”
 Daily or excessive foot sweating may be attributed to a medical condition called plantar hyperhidrosis, which causes the foot’s many sweat glands to overproduce.

 What Causes Smelly Feet?